 1. Successful Women Go After Their Dreams Now

 Success isn’t handed to us on a silver platter.
 As great as that would be, real life doesn’t usually work that way.
 Even the most successful women didn’t get from point A to Z in one night, so why should we?
 To achieve our goals, we have to put in the work necessary to reap the results.
-Whether you want to start your own business, get another degree, or grow a new passion, the time is now.
+Whether you want to start your own business, get another degree, or cultivate a new passion, the time is now.
 The beginning is the most difficult part of the journey, so congratulate yourself for doing just that.

 2. Successful Women Invest In Their Futures

+The full report can be found on the Ellevest website here.
 New to investing?
 You can speak with an expert financial advisor at Ellevest on topics ranging from how to get rid of debt to tips on how to start investing as a beginner.
 Plus, start as small as you’d like – there’s no minimum deposit for Ellevest Digital, meaning you can start investing with as little as $5.

 3. Successful Women Grow From Their Mistakes